 The diagnosis process:

-When beginning the diagnostic process, the physician will record the patient’s medical history.
-They will note how often the patient menstruates and will calculating their body mass index (BMI).
+The physician will record the patient’s medical history when beginning the diagnostic process.
+They will note how often the patient menstruates and will calculate their body mass index (BMI).

 The doctor will also perform a transvaginal ultrasound to check for multiple immature follicles on the ovaries.